-Khloe Kardashian’s Ex Lamar Odom’s Post Rehab Crisis: Talks Of Getting His Wife Back [Video]
+Khloe Kardashian Ex Lamar Odom’s Post Rehab Crisis: Talks Of Getting His Wife Back [Video]

 “Honestly?
 I want my wife back.
 Other than that, I just want to live a normal healthy life.”

-Kardashian’s ex-husband suffered a near-fatal overdose in October of last year in a Las Vegas brothel.
+Kardashian’s ex-husband suffered a near-fatal overdose in October of last year in a Nevada brothel.

 A photo posted by Lamar Odom (@lamarodom) on

-Khloe Kardashian, although estranged from her husband at the time of his overdose, the reality star rushed to Odom’s side after the overdose and oversaw all of his medical procedures.
+Although Khloe Kardashian was estranged from her husband at the time of his overdose, the reality star rushed to Odom’s side after the incident and oversaw all of his medical procedures.

 Odom slipped into a coma following the overdose.
 Kardashian had him transported to a hospital in California and remained with him throughout his recovery.